nikcub/tmpbrowser/README.md

  1. Download the [zip
     file](https://github.com/nikcub/tmpbrowser/blob/master/dist/tmpbrowser.zip?raw=true)
- 1. Double-click and drop the tmpbrowser app into your Applications folder
+ 1. Double-click open the zip file and then drag-and-drop the tmpbrowser app into your Applications folder
  1. Run

 ## Running